-When Writing Is Actually About Waiting The Atlantic, April 18, 2017 By Joe Fassler By Heart is a series in which authors share and discuss their all-time favorite passages in literature.
+When Writing Is Actually About Waiting The Atlantic By Joe Fassler By Heart is a series in which authors share and discuss their all-time favorite passages in literature.
 See entries from Colum McCann, George Saunders, Emma Donoghue, Michael Chabon, and more.
-In this episode, Hannah Tinti, the author of The Good Thief, […]
+In this episode, Hannah Tinti, the author of The Good Thief, explains what she […]

 Hannah Talked with host Scott Simon on NPR’s Weekend Edition.
 Click below for audio.

 A thriller with heart: Hannah Tinti’s ‘The Twelve Lives of Samuel Hawley’ by Ron Charles A few months ago, I found myself in the bar of a fancy Washington restaurant arguing with one of Ireland’s greatest novelists about the importance of plot.
 The writer — winner of a long shelf of international prizes — was […]

 ‘The Twelve Lives of Samuel Hawley’ review: Hannah Tinti novel finds humanity in criminal father March 24, 2017 By Dan Cryer Special to Newsday Hannah Tinti’s first novel was titled “The Good Thief.”
 It told the story of a 19th century orphan caught up, against his will, with a ragtag band of con men and […]